andrasq/node-qcache/Readme.md

 Properties:

-- `ttlCache.ttl` - the configured ttl
+- `ttl` - the configured ttl
-- `ttlCache.capacity` - the configured capacity
+- `capacity` - the configured capacity
-- `ttlCache.count` - number of items currently stored.
+- `count` - number of items currently stored.
 Read-only; do not write this value.

 ### get( key )